GUARDIANS-infrastructure/Project3D-artefacts/ELSA_epics/ELSA05-nci_data_exchange_sample_subset.md

 ## User Story

-As a data steward, I want to share an entire dataset stored on NCI with an authorised researcher, so that they can download data onto their authorized storage.
+As a data steward, I want to share a custom subset of a dataset stored on NCI with an authorised researcher, so that they can download data onto their authorized storage.

 ## Context